Shorewood Citizen Advocates

 (source: Scoping Document, p.
 27)

 The City policy is to act on a “complaint only” basis.
 In this case, the City is expecting a resident to report to the City about City-owned property, while then expecting the City to enforce itself.
 History shows this approach does not work.
-Compounding the problem, ROW submissions by residents made via SeeClickFix are often unresolved by city staff.
+Compounding the problem, ROW submissions by residents made via SeeClickFix are often unresolved.

 ClickFix submitted 9.21, no ROW policy to date.